Get the Tata Capital App to apply for Loans & manage your account. Download Now

 A subsidy is a financial benefit or support the government gives to institutions or individuals.
 It can be either a direct or indirect subsidy.

 Direct subsidy refers to the support given in the form of cash.
 The indirect subsidy, conversely, refers to the assistance offered through tax cuts or low-interest loans.
 The loan subsidy meaning is to provide the loan at lower interest rates and with other features that help the business grow.
-And the government subsidy meaning is the financial help given by the government to ease the burden on the recipients and encourage activities in the public's interest.
+And the government subsidy is the financial help the government gives to ease the burden on the recipients and encourage activities in the public’s interest.

 Types of subsidy